Office de Radiodiffusion Télévision Française: Dissolution

 The changes however did not go into effect until January 6, 1975.
 Despite the dissolution of the ORTF, the public broadcasting monopoly continued to exist until 1981.

 Today only INA and Radio France exist in their original form from 1975.
 Both TDF and TF1 were privatised (the latter sold to the Bouygues construction company) in 1987.
-The operations of Antenne 2 and FR3 were re-merged in the early 1990s, into a single entity known today as France Télévisions, which still remains under public ownership.
+In 1992, the operations of Antenne 2 and FR3 were re-merged into France Télévisions, a single entity which remains under public ownership.
 SFP was privatized in 2001 and is now a part of Euro Média France.

 Logo

 The design of the ORTF logo was mostly influenced by the "three ellipses" symbol of its predecessor, with the addition of the letter "O" to create a fourth ellipse.
 The logo evokes both the concept of radio waves and an image of an electron, symbolising the Atomic Age.

 The ORTF logo prominently appeared during the startup and closedown sequences of their television channels.
 The opening and closing theme of the first channel was ordered by suggestion of musical advisor Daniel-Lesur, to composer Jean-Jacques Grünenwald.